nahummaru/prot-rl/README.md

   - `ranked`: the loss function will take in an ordered set of sequences responses by their reward score and train the model to give preference to the sequences in the ranking order.
   - `weighted`: the loss function will take in a set of sequence with their corresponding reward score and will train the model’s distribution of likelihood over the sequences to match the relative distribution of reward of the sequences derived from the softmax of their scalar labels.

 This 3 different loss functions were adapted from the firsts described in [Widatalla et al., 2024](https://www.biorxiv.org/content/10.1101/2024.05.20.595026v1.abstract).
 You can find detailed explanations for each loss function and its changes in formulation in the Methods section of the [paper]().
 We reccomend in appling the weighted form as it has been estensively tested during our experiments.
+We are currently working to provide refined version of the code also for the ranked and paired form.

 ## Installation